preciofishbone/OmniaFx/docs/tutorials/omnia-learn/omnia-feature/README.md

     ```cs
     namespace NamespaceSomething.Features {

-        //test-feature-guid is the same id in TestFeature.manifest.ts
+        //{TEST-FEATURE-GUID} is the same value as ManifestId in TestFeature.manifest.ts
-        [OmniaFeature(id: test-feature-guid)]
+        [OmniaFeature(id: {TEST-FEATURE-GUID})]
         internal class TestFeatureProvider : BaseFeatureProvider
         {
-            //Do not try-catch to swallow the exceptions without purpose
+            //Do not try-catch to swallow the exceptions without a purpose
-            //Omnia will handle error status if there is any errors
+            //Omnia will handle feature failed status if there is any errors
             protected override async Task ActivateAsync()
             {
                 return Task.CompletedTask;
             }

-            //Do not try-catch to swallow the exceptions without purpose
+            //Do not try-catch to swallow the exceptions without a purpose
-            //Omnia will handle error status if there is any errors
+            //Omnia will handle feature failed status if there is any errors
             protected override Task UpgradeAsync(string fromVersion)
             {
                 return Task.CompletedTask;
             }

-            //Do not try-catch to swallow the exceptions without purpose
+            //Do not try-catch to swallow the exceptions without a purpose
-            //Omnia will handle error status if there is any errors
+            //Omnia will handle feature failed status if there is any errors
             protected override Task DeactivateAsync(string fromVersion)
             {
                 return Task.CompletedTask;